Enterococcus (“Entero”) is a fecal indicating bacterium that lives in the intestines of humans and other warm-blooded animals.

 The New York City Waterfront citizen sampling program covers twelve waterways from the Hudson River in Yonkers to Jamaica and Flushing Bays.
 Waterways in this urban area are heavily impacted by wet-weather overflows from combined sewer systems, which mix wastewater from homes and business with street runoff in pipes underground before delivering the mixture to wastewater treatment plants.
 During wet weather, the combined volume of wastewater and street runoff may overwhelm treatment plant capacity.
 When that happens, these systems are designed to discharge the untreated mixture directly into our waterways.

-The New York City Water Trail Association (NYCWTA) has been coordinating citizen sampling along the NYC waterfront since 2011.
+This program — initially organized by the New York City Water Trail Association (NYCWTA) — started coordinating citizen sampling along the NYC waterfront in 2011.
 NYCWTA was inspired by Riverkeeper’s monitoring results to do more frequent sampling where boaters access the water in the New York City area.
 Riverkeeper provided NYCWTA with training and technical support to set up their lab at The River Project at Pier 40 on the Hudson River.
-NYCWTA now partners with multiple labs to process samples.